mybonk/mybonk-wiki/workshop-1/README.md

 nav_order: 2
 ---

-# Run NixOS in a VM on Your Machine in 5 Minutes
+# Run NixOS in a VM or a container in 5 Minutes

 ## Introduction